a field guide to the planet - by Damon Ramsey

 is one of the most amazing wildlife destination countries in the world.

-I visited this area independently in spring 2018, and then returned several times in the summer of 2018 on an expedition ship.
+I visited this area independently in spring 2018, and then returned several times in the summer of 2018 and 2020 on expedition ships.
 I had been wanting to go for a very long time.
 An edited version of one of my introductory lectures that I give on expedition ships about Madagascar is here.

 Madagascar is a great wildlife destination.
 It is very good value.
 There are many national parks, and very good local guides.